Betagro recorded a net profit of around USD 36 million in Q3 2025, an increase of 19.1% from Q3 2024.

-Thailand’s agrifood company Betagro reported a net profit of around USD 36 million in Q3 2025, an increase of 19.1% year-on-year (yoy).
-The company’s net profit margin reached 3.8%, reflecting improved operational efficiency and stronger gross margins.
+Thailand’s agrifood company Betagro reported a net profit of around USD 36 million in Q3 2025year-on-year (yoy).
+The company’s net profit margin reached 3.8%, reflecting improved operational efficiency and stronger gross margin.

 The increase was mainly attributable to better cost control and a strategic focus on high-margin products.
-This helped offset pressure from declining pork prices.

 Total income for the quarter was around USD 949 million, rising 2% yoy.
 This growth was fueled by a 7.3% increase in sales volume in Thailand’s food business, specifically pork, chicken and egg products.
 The agro and pet business also contributed to the rise.

-Expanded production capacity supported this growth, enabling Betagro to meet higher demand from both domestic and international customers.
-However, selling prices declined, particularly for domestic pork, due to seasonal demand drops and labor shortages.
+Expanded production capacity supported this growth, allowing Betagro to meet higher demand from both domestic and international customers.

 These temporary factors—linked to the rainy season and reduced Cambodian labor—are expected to improve in Q4 2025.